 How to Choose the Right Curling Iron Size

-- Medium Hair.
-If you have medium-length hair, you will not have any problem using any barrel size because both will work well in creating a variety of ringlets on your mane.
+If you have medium-length hair, you will not have any problem using any barrel size because both will work well in creating a variety of ringlets on your hair type.

 Understanding the different sizes for curler for hair can help you land the right one based on your hair type and length.

-A 2 inch barrel curling iron is suitable for those who have thin to thick long hair.
+A 2 inch curling iron is suitable for those who have thick, medium to long hair.
 Among the hairstyles that you can create with this are defined, beachy, as well as loose waves.
 A perfect example of this hairstyle is the iconic Victoria’s Secret runway waves.
+A 2 inch curling iron can also allow you to create a ‘blown out’ look without the hair dryer!

 1 1/2 Inch

 For a curling iron that has a barrel size of 1 1/2 inch, it can be used by those who have straight, thick, wavy, and curly hair as long as they are between medium and very long length.
-Using this barrel size can create loose curls or beachy waves that appear to come undone, just like the way Whitney Port’s hair looks like.
+Using this curling iron barrel size can create loose curls or a beach wave look.

 1 1/4 Inch

-This curling iron size is ideal for all hair types and from medium to very long strands.
-You can use this 1 1/4 inch barrel to create loose or tight waves.
-A good example here is the romantic waves that you will see on Lily Aldridge.
+The 1 .25 inch curling iron size is ideal for all hair types and from medium to very long strands.
+You can use this 1.25 inch curling iron barrel size to create loose wave or tight waves.

-This size for curling iron is a top favorite among customers and is dubbed as the standard for this type of hot tools.
-You can use this 1 inch barrel regardless of your hair type and can work with any hair length, although it can be too much of a chore when using it on very short or very long hair.
+The 1 inch curling iron size is a top favorite among customers and is dubbed as the standard for this type of hot tools.
+You can use this 1 inch size curling iron barrel regardless of your hair type and can work with any hair length, although it may take a while to style long hair.
 It is quite versatile too given that you can create different types of curls with it from loose to tight curls.
-Think Taylor Swift kind of curls.

-The 3/4 inch curling hot tool is also versatile and can work on different hair lengths, but works best for those who have shoulder-length to medium length.
+The 3/4 inch curling iron size is also versatile and can work on different hair lengths, but works best for those who have shoulder-length to medium length.
 It can be used on long hair too, but the style may not hold for long.
-This styling tool can produce corkscrew to retro curls just like how Amanda Seyfried’s hair looks like.
+This curling iron size can produce tight corkscrew curls to retro curls.

-The 3/8 inch barrel is the shortest in the market today and best suits those who have thin to coarse hair type.
-It does work with short to medium-length hair as well and is especially useful to those who are trying to achieve kinky or tight curls on their mane.
-You can use this to add more details to your already curly hair too which is a plus.
-Beyonce’s curls can be achieved with this size of curling iron.
+The 3/8 inch barrel is undoubtably the shortest curling iron in the market today.
+It does work with short to medium-length hair as well and is especially useful to those who are trying to achieve corkscrew or tight curls on their mane.
+You can use this to add more volume to your already curly hair too which is a plus.

 Curling Iron Basics

-If you are in the hunt for the best curly iron, you will need to know the basics first:
+If you are in the hunt for the next curling iron, here’s what to look out for:

-- Ceramic.
-This is a classic material used in numerous styling tools because it releases negative ions to produce smooth and shiny hair.
+This is a classic material used in numerous curling irons because it releases negative ions to produce smooth and shiny hair.
 It offers even heating too and is best used for those with thin hair.

 NOTE: Always apply heat protectant on your hair before you curl it to minimize hair damage.
 This is recommended especially to those who have thin hair strands.
 Also, avoid using heat settings that are above 450 degrees as extreme heat can lead to burned or damaged hair.